|

 Soft Banana Snickerdoodles

-Snickerdoodles are my very favorite cookie so I don’t make them often because they are very dangerous for me to have around!
-When I saw a recipe for soft banana snickerdoodles on Comfort of Cooking, I just had to make them.
-I adapted the recipe a little bit by using some whole wheat flour, a little less sugar, and a little more cinnamon.
-The cookies smelled like banana bread while they baked and my children said they are AMAZING.
-My husband is loving them too – I even saw him sneak one after breakfast yesterday.
-I haven’t tried one because if I do, I’ll eat way more than I should. 😉
+Snickerdoodles are my favorite cookie so I don’t make them often because they are very dangerous for me to have around!
+When I saw a soft banana snickerdoodles recipe on Comfort of Cooking, I just had to make them.
+The cookies smelled like banana bread while baking and my children and husband said they were AMAZING.

 Soft Banana Snickerdoodles